 Most significantly, the Stones started performing a live cover of Dylan's Like a Rolling Stone in their 1995 European shows, which was recorded and ended up on Stripped.
 Dylan opened some of the concerts on that tour, and joined them onstage for a show in Montpellier, France, jamming with them on that number.

 In 1996, Ronnie jammed onstage with Dylan

 during Like a Rolling Stone.
-In 2001, Ronnie performed
+In 2001, Ronnie performed at another Dylan

 for Beginners.
 Woody joined Dylan again for a full concert

-2004 in Finsbury Park, London.
+in June 2004 in Finsbury Park, London.